JimmyPun610/BarcodeScanner.Mobile/README.md

 Please feel free to improve my source code.

 ## Current Version
-6.1.0.0-pre, Supporting MVVM now.
-Thanks to [@stepkillah](https://github.com/stepkillah)
+6.1.0.2-pre, Supporting MVVM and Fix Android camera crashing the app.
+Thanks to [@stepkillah](https://github.com/stepkillah).

 6.0.0.1-pre for Xamarin Forms 5.0.0.2083, use MLKit and CameraX in Android.
 Thanks to [@stepkillah](https://github.com/stepkillah)